 Prevention of money laundering

 The Danish Gambling Authority is the supervisory authority of gambling operators covered by the Anti Money Laundering Act (AML Act).
-The Danish Gambling Authority monitors that gambling operators comply with the Act and other relevant national and international legislation.
+The Danish Gambling Authority monitors that gambling operators comply with the Act and rules under the Act.

-How is money laundering and terrorism financing defined?
+What is money laundering and financing of terrorism?

 Money laundering entails that a person:

-• Receives or obtains on part of themselves or others a share in the financial proceeds of a criminal act
+• Unauthorised, receives or obtains on part of themselves or others a share in the financial proceeds of a criminal act

-• Hides, stores, transports, helps to transfer or in another manner assists in securing the financial proceeds of a criminal act
+• Unauthorised, hides, stores, transports, helps to transfer or in another manner assists in securing the financial proceeds of a criminal act

 Terrorism financing entails that a person: